LeudiX/Simple-CRUD-Thymeleaf/README.md

 ->Download Maven(3.8.x or later).
 Configure it in your machine and VSCode.

-->VSCode with extensions for Java, Maven, SpringBoot etc.
+->Install extensions for Java, Maven, SpringBoot etc in VSCode.

-->Internet, yes you need Internet :)
+->Type mvn install or mvn package

+-> Run with mvn spring-boot:run

 # Good Luck.
 Please be patient.
 Everything is going to be fine!!!